rich-shani/Galaga/docs/GroupDiveAttack_Approach.md

         }
     }

-    // Find TIE Fighters at these positions with (oEnemyBase) {
+    // Find Imperial Shuttles at these positions with (oEnemyBase) {
         // Check if this enemy is a candidate if (enemyState == EnemyState.IN_FORMATION &&
-            ENEMY_NAME == "oTieFighter" &&
+            ENEMY_NAME == "oImperialShuttle" &&
             canFollowGroupDive &&
             groupLeader == noone &&  // Not already following someone
             array_length(groupFollowers) == 0) {  // Not leading a group